by Edith Isidoro-Mills --

 If you must stay indoors, you can still garden in containers if you have an adequate light source such as a sunny window or a grow light.
 There are even kits for growing gardens indoors.
 So, don’t let being home bound keep you from the mental and physical benefits of gardening.
 If you are physically handicapped there are even tools and methods of gardening that have been developed especially for the handicapped.

 So if you are feeling down or don’t know what to do with yourself during this time of social distancing, try a little gardening and keep in touch with family and friends by phone or computer.

 Sign up to receive updates and the Friday File email notices.

-If you like what we’re doing, please support our effort to provide local, independent news and contribute to The Fallon Post, your online news source for all things Fallon.
+Support local, independent news – contribute to The Fallon Post, your non-profit (501c3) online news source for all things Fallon.